Scarabol/rock-raiders-web/README.md

 ### v1.0.0 - Final Release

-- Unlock levels only after linked levels are completed (see XXX)
+- Unlock levels only after linked levels are completed
-- Start random level picks only unlocked and prefers unranked levels, never picks tuts
 - Separate UI components to support other screen ratios than 4:3

 ## Known Issues